KVadym-del/CppUnits/README.md

 std::cin >> centimeters;
 ```
 ## Sharing unit as a parameter of function
-You can share unit as a parameter of function in two ways
+You can share unit as a parameter of function in two ways:
 ### 1. Using as class
 ```cpp
 void print(const Millimeters_t& number)